Improved Approximation Algorithms for Capacitated Network Design and Flexible Graph Connectivity: O(1) -Approximate Reductions between (2,q)-FGC and 2-Cover Small Cuts

 We map the above instance of $\twoASC$ to an instance of $\twoqfgc$ (in general, the two instances are not equivalent since the two problems are different).
-The graph is $G=(V, E=\safe\cup\unsafe)$ with $V=\hV$, $\unsafe=\hE$, and $\safe = L$.
+In the following discussion, we assume that $\capbound >1$; this ensures that the parameter $q$ is non-negative (see below); below, we explain that this assumption can be removed.
+The graph is $G=(V, E=\safe\cup\unsafe)$ with $V=\tV$, $\unsafe=\tE$, and $\safe = L$.
 Each unsafe edge has cost zero, and each safe edge has the cost of the corresponding link (in the $\twoASC$ instance).
-We fix the parameter $q$ to be $\capbound-2$.
+We fix the parameter $q$ to be $\lceil\capbound\rceil-2$.
 Let us use the same notation for a set of links (of the $\twoASC$ instance) and the corresponding set of safe edges (of the $\twoqfgc$ instance).